barecode/Boost-Spring-Boot/README.md

 Run `java -jar target/spring-petclinic-2.0.0.BUILD-SNAPSHOT.jar`

+You will notice that Liberty starts and then loads the Spring Boot application.

 Browse to `http://localhost:8080/`

 You now have a Spring Boot application running on Open Liberty packaged as an uber jar.